Read transcripts of debates in both Houses

 (2) Other expressions defined in the Interpretation Act 1978 have the same meanings in these orders as if these orders were an Act of Parliament passed after the commencement of that Act.

-(4) Any provision in these orders requiring or authorising a petition or other document to be signed by any person shall, where that person is a body corporate, be construed as requiring or authorising the petition or document to be signed by the agent for the body corporate or any other person acting under the authority of the body corporate, expressed or implied:
+(4) Any provision in these orders requiring or authorising a document to be signed by any person shall, where that person is a body corporate, be construed as requiring or authorising the document to be signed by the agent for the body corporate or any other person acting under the authority of the body corporate, expressed or implied:

-Provided that, if the petition is for a bill or for an additional provision, the petition shall be under the seal of the body corporate.
+Provided that, if the document is a petition for a bill or for an additional provision, the petition shall be under the seal of the body corporate.

 For the purposes of this order "minister" includes any government department.